The note has been amended to reflect the establishment of the CMA, which takes over responsibilities from the OFT and the Competition Commission.

-Responsibility for competition matters in the communications sector is shared between Ofcom and the Office of Fair Trading (OFT).
-Ofcom has concurrent powers with the OFT to exercise Competition Act powers (section 371, Communications Act) and can apply and enforce Articles 101 and 102 of the Treaty on the Functioning of the European Union (TFEU).
+Responsibility for competition matters in the communications sector is shared between Ofcom and the Competition Markets Authority (CMA).
+Ofcom has concurrent powers with the CMA to exercise Competition Act powers (section 371, Communications Act) and can apply and enforce Articles 101 and 102 of the Treaty on the Functioning of the European Union (TFEU).

-Ofcom also has concurrent powers with the OFT in relation to market investigations and super-complaints under the Enterprise Act 2002, insofar as they relate to communications matters (section 370, Communications Act).
-Ofcom and the OFT can refer completed or anticipated mergers to the Competition Commission to consider whether a merger may be expected to result in a substantial lessening of competition within the appropriate market (sections 22 and 33, Enterprise Act).
-Note that on 1 April 2014, the Competition Commission and the OFT will merge to form the Competition and Markets Authority.
+Ofcom also has concurrent powers with the CMA in relation to market investigations and super-complaints under the Enterprise Act 2002, insofar as they relate to communications matters (section 370, Communications Act).
+Ofcom can refer completed or anticipated mergers to the Competition Markets Authority to consider whether a merger may be expected to result in a substantial lessening of competition within the appropriate market (sections 22 and 33, Enterprise Act). .

 Media public-interest consideration